Gravitational-wave imprints of compact and galactic-scale environments in extreme-mass-ratio binaries: Environmental effects on geodesic evolution

-The rotation curves (designating the frequency ratio of radial and polar orbital oscillations) for small and intermediate compactness have a trivial monotonic structure (no plateaus or inflection points) which agrees with the integrability property of geodesics.
-The main effect presented on the top panel of Fig. \ref{fig2} is a redshift of the orbital frequency ratio into smaller radii with increasing compactness, as well as the sustainability of orbits with higher rotation numbers.
+The rotation curves (designating the frequency ratio of radial and polar orbital oscillations) for small and intermediate compactness have a trivial monotonic structure which agrees with the integrability property of geodesics in spherical symmetry.
+The main effect presented on the top panel of Fig. \ref{fig2} is a redshift of the orbital frequency ratio into smaller radii with increasing compactness, with respect to that of vacuum Schwarzschild geodesics, as well as the sustainability of orbits with higher rotation numbers.
 A qualitative picture is presented for a particular resonant frequency, namely the $\omega_r/\omega_\theta=1/2$ periodic orbit (top right panel in Fig. \ref{fig2}) and the $\omega_r/\omega_\theta=2/3$ periodic orbit (bottom right panel in Fig. \ref{fig2}), which occurrence experiences an advance towards the primary as the halo becomes more dense.
 One may characterize such events typical due to the growing presence of gravitating dark matter around the primary.
 This is indeed the case; the increment of compactness leads to an antagonism between the gravitational pull of the primary and the dark matter influence on test particles which allows for bound orbits closer to plunge and further regions before escaping to infinity, as well as with higher orbital frequency ratios.
+If there would be a case where geodesics around a non-vacuum primary mimic the rotation curve of orbits around a vacuum Kerr BH, then such degeneracy can easily be broken directly from the properties of resonances in spherical symmetry, which do not affect the fluxes, in contrast to Kerr resonances which have been shown to affect significantly the resulting waveforms and the fluxes of energy, $z$-component of angular momentum and Carter constant \cite{Flanagan:2010cd,Flanagan:2012kg,Berry:2016bit}, as well as parameter estimation \cite{Speri:2021psr,Gupta:2022fbe}.